TusharBajaj07/Atari-Assault/README.md

 - The observation is normalized and converted to a tensor.
 - A PyTorch DataLoader is prepared (currently commented out in the code).
 - Augmentations are applied to the observations using torchvision transforms.
-- A neural network model (not fully defined in the provided snippet) processes the observation tensor.
+- A neural network model processes the observation tensor.

 ### Environment Closure
 - The environment is closed after the loop completes.